jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 * Has been around for a long time.
 * Has few or no automated tests.
 * Was designed and written by someone who is long gone.
-* Is full of cruft and technical debt obscuring its behaviors.
+* Is full of cruft and technical debt obscuring its behaviors and invariants.
 * Is critical for the business and responsible for our paychecks.

 Most developers shutter when plunged into legacy code for the reasons listed above.
 I will address legacy code soon (future blog TBD).
 While we can’t practice TDD as defined with legacy code that’s missing tests, we can use automated tests to explore, discover and document the behavior that lies within the legacy code.